frostime/sy-query-view/README.md

 > 🔔 **Note**: `DataView`​ automatically adds **the lowercase version of the component name as an alias**, so two components named `Add`​ and `add`​ may overwrite each other!

 Custom components are automatically imported when the plugin starts.
-If you change the js file during the plugin's runtime, you can click the "**Reimport**" button in the settings panel or the top-bar menu to update the component status.
+If you change the js file during the plugin's runtime, you can click the "**Reload Custom**" button in the settings panel or the top-bar menu to update the component status.

 ### DataView.useState

-> 🔔 **Note**: `useState`​ is an experimental advanced feature, and the current test cases are not sufficient to fully guarantee that no issues will occur in multi-device synchronization. <u>Not recommended</u> for newcomers without programming experience (to use extensively)!
+> 🔔 **Note**: `useState`​ is an experimental feature, and the current test cases are not sufficient to guarantee that no issues will occur in multi-device synchronization.
+>
+> <u>Not recommended</u> for newcomers without programming experience (to use extensively)!

-Embedded blocks are automatically repainted (repainted) every time the document is opened or the embedded block is dynamically loaded, meaning that each DataView is **stateless**.
+Embedded blocks are automatically repainted (re-exeucute) every time the document is opened or the embedded block is dynamically loaded, meaning that each DataView is **stateless**.

 The `dv.useState`​ method provides some **persistence** functionality for DataView, returning a `State`​ object.
 It has two usage styles: `getter/setter`​ style similar to `signal`​ and `.value`​ style similar to `vue`​.